 Under the terms of the Series C investment agreement, we agreed that up to two further closings resulting in further capital increase and issuance of new Series C preferred shares may be completed (the "Second Closing" and/or, the "Third Closing", respectively).
 Pursuant to the terms of the convertible loan agreement, on January 13, 2014 the lenders exercised their right to convert the full amount of the loan into Series C preferred shares, replacing the Second Closing of the Series C financing.
-The obligation of the Series C investors to effect the Third Closing is subject to the satisfaction or waiver in writing by the holders of Series C preferred shares holding at least two thirds of the Series C preferred shares of certain conditions, including the Company reaching certain milestones, such as setting the size and scope of the next clinical trial for AM-111 with regulators.
+Subject to the consummation of this offering, the obligation to effect the Third Closing has been waived by the Company and the Series C investors.